ShouvikSQA/API_Performance_Test/README.md

 # API_Performance_Test

 ## Project Summery -
-  - HereI have performed Load Test and Stress Test on the below Website APIs - https://restful-booker.herokuapp.com
+  - Here I have performed Load Test and Stress Test on the below Website APIs - https://restful-booker.herokuapp.com
   - Then Did some API Chaining on the below website APIs - http://dmoney.roadtocareer.net